Robert Borgatta: Influences

-In sculpture, Robert greatly admired and was influenced by the styles of Henry Moore, Barbara Hepworth, and the Cycladic period of art in Greece, as well as Constantin Brancusi and Giacometti, as he was to favor pure, essential forms.
+In sculpture, Borgatta admired and was influenced by the styles of Henry Moore, Barbara Hepworth, and the Cycladic period of art in Greece, as well as Constantin Brancusi and Alberto Giacometti, as he favoured pure, essential forms.
 He often said that he would trade all of his possessions for the Benin court ivory mask at the Metropolitan Museum of Art.

-Robert often referred to anatomical drawings by Vesalius when composing his works, and the themes of bones and muscles were characteristic of his sculpture.
-His sculpture is mindful of negative space or a minimalist perspective and this theme is pervasive in compositions in his landscapes and later flower paintings.
-Cézanne’s use of perspective in composition to draw the viewer through the journey of the painting was a great influence on Robert's landscape painting technique.
+Borgatta often referred to anatomical drawings by Vesalius when composing his works, and he explored themes of bones and muscles in his sculpture.

-In painting, he admired and studied a wide range of artists.
-The murals of the Renaissance were constant lessons in composition that he revisited because of their skill in combining large scale work that kept the viewer engaged and the eye moving.
-Of this period, he greatly admired Tintoretto, Michelangelo and Raphael.
-Of Michelangelo, he thought of his unfinished Pieta as the most perfect expression of love and empathy, and as a technical achievement in the ability to see the evidence of the artist's journey in his chisel marks.
+Borgatta was interested in negative space and a minimalist perspective, which is shown in his landscapes compositions and later flower paintings.
+Cézanne’s use of perspective was also a great influence on his landscape painting.

-He took many trips to Italy and Venice to see the Scuola Grande di San Rocco murals by Tintoretto.
-It was frequently closed for various reasons, and it took five years of visits before he could view the entire works.
-This was the most intimate, mysterious way to experience murals; unlike other great mural works, the scuola San Rocco is hard to find, is always dim light at best, but the viewer is rewarded with a spectacular narrative of Christ's life.
-For Robert, this was Christ painted to be accessible by Everyman.
-This is how he interpreted the somewhat less finished aspect of these murals.
-Tintoretto, like Robert and like Modigliani were outsiders.
+In painting, Borgatta admired and studied a wide range of artists.
+Borgatta revisited the murals of the Renaissance regularly to understand composition.
+He greatly admired Tintoretto, Michelangelo and Raphael.
+He thought Michelangelo's unfinished Pieta was the most perfect expression of love and empathy, and admired it as a technical achievement in the ability as it shows evidence of the artist's journey through his chisel marks.